 If you don’t have a partner to help identify a snoring problem, other symptoms of interrupted sleep might include morning headaches, daytime sleepiness, inability to concentrate, and a change in your mood.
 Anything that interferes with getting sufficient nightly rest can jeopardize your health.

 One solution for snoring is for the patient to be fitted with a sleep apnea appliance fabricated to your specific needs; most often the appliance will work by moving the jaw slightly forward naturally opening the airway, prevent your tongue from falling to the back of your throat and help keep soft throat tissues from collapsing.

 Other recommendations include: weight loss (obesity is a major factor), sleep on your side (not your back), elevate your head, open nasal passages with nasal strips, treat an illness that contributes to snoring, avoid alcohol or sleep aids (relaxing exacerbates the problem), limit caffeine, and quit tobacco use.

 If you suspect you may be dealing with nightly interrupted sleep, an examination by our dentist is a great place to begin.
 A sleep apnea appliance is convenient, easy to use, and can provide immediate results allowing you to experience a full night’s sleep.

-Contact us to schedule an appointment with our doctors at Parker Read Dental.
+Contact us to schedule an appointment with our doctors at Parker-Nickolas-Read Dental.